St. Joseph's College for Women, Alappuzha: Governing body

-St. Joseph's College for Women takes into account around 1275 understudies with the help of around 62 school personnel including perpetual workforce and visitor personnel and 22 non-educating staff.
-Among the school personnel, about 40% have Ph.D. also, a large portion of the rest have M. Phil. as their most elevated degree while a few are occupied with the way toward getting their doctorate.
+St. Joseph's College for Women takes into account around 1,275 understudies with the help of around 62 school personnel including perpetual workforce and visitor personnel and 22 non-teaching staff.
+Among the school personnel, about 40% have Ph.D. also, a large portion of the rest have M. Phil. as their most elevated degree while a few are in the process of getting their doctorate.
 Several individuals from the staff are occupied with remotely supported research ventures while a few have finished activities.